eiz/llama.cu/README.md

 On either platform, you can speed things up by setting the `ENABLE_CUBLAS` CMake option.

+Recent additions:

+* Added pipeline parallel multi-GPU support.
+Can now load 30B in fp16 on my 4090/6000 box.

 There's some big TODOs right now:

 * make an actual CLI lol
 * matmul_qk / matmul_qkv need tiled implementations (they are very slow) & cuBLAS equivalents with explicit transposes
 * add quantization support (big refactor)
-* multi-GPU for fp16 big models
 * matmuls should use pipelining to load from global memory
 * clean up extract.py / add support for common model file formats
 * implement/test 13/30/65 models